 After the surgery, the man is diagnosed with gait apraxia (also called bruns apraxia or frontal ataxia).
 This is a cognitive mobility disturbance.
 His cognitive and physical functions declined, which led to an increase in his need for care.
 He alleges that if the defendants had acted properly, he would not have suffered permanent and irreparable brain damage.Additional Comments

-- One critical question in this case is going to be how tight the brain injury case is on causation and the extent and scope of that injury.
+- One critical question in this claim is going to be how tight the brain injury case is on causation and the extent and scope of that injury.
 If the man needs ongoing care as a result of a brain injury that can be linked to medical malpractice, this could be a significant damages case.
-But the complaint does not explain the mechanism of injury or how the injury is linked back to the alleged malpractice.
-There is a lot of smoke but the question is specifically what fire most likely caused the injury?
-Was it that he never should have gone to surgery in the first place or was it the failure to properly reaction to the patient's changing condition?
+But the complaint does not explain the mechanism of injury or how the damage is linked back to the alleged malpractice.
+There is a lot of smoke.
+But the question is specifically what fire most likely caused the injury?
+Was it that he should never have gone to surgery in the first place or was it the failure to properly react to the patient's changing condition?
 The expert report will give the answer.

 - This case is another Maryland medical malpractice case filed on the eve of the statute of limitations.